 The scientific names of bird species actually make great adventurer names: Tyto Alba, Haliaeetus, Buteo Buteo, Phoenicopterus Ruber and Pavo Cristatus have a great blend of majesty and weirdness.
 There are many mythological bird-people from different cultures which make a great source of Aarakocra names.

-The main rule to remember when choosing Aarakocra classes is that these folks can’t fly if they wear medium or heavy armour.
-Thus, the power of flight is a pretty good reason to choose a class that foregoes armour – like the Monk, Barbarian or Wizard – or classes that favour light DnD armor and a high Dexterity score – such as the Ranger and Rogue.
+The main rule to remember when choosing Aarakocra classes is that these folks can’t fly if they wear medium or heavy armor.
+Thus, the power of flight is a pretty good reason to choose classes that forego armor – like the Monk 5e, DnD Barbarian or Wizard 5e – or classes that favor light armor and a high Dexterity score – such as the DnD Ranger and DnD Rogue.

 As a mentally disciplined martial arts master, an Aarakocra Monk can flex away from enemy blows and respond with open-palm attacks (or rather, open-claw in Aarakocra’s case – as they can make unarmed strikes with their lethal clawed feet).
-This drop-kicking bird ninja will have full use of their wings, as the Monk class can add their Wisdom bonus to their armour class when they’re unarmoured.
+This drop-kicking bird ninja will have full use of their wings, as the Monk class can add their Wisdom bonus to their armor class when they’re unarmored.

 At second level, Monks get a bonus to their movement speed, which also increases an Aarakocra’s flying speed.
-There’s ways to push this even further.
+There are ways to push this even further.

 The Way of the Drunken Master Monastic Tradition grants 10ft of movement and the benefits of the Disengage action whenever a monk spends Ki on Flurry of Blows.
 Picture a birdman in a kimono corkscrewing through a melee, shattering jaws and breaking bones in a flurry of roundhouse kicks.
 Beautiful.

-If you want to learn more about the Monk class, our monk guide explores the ins, outs and subclasses in great detail, as well as suggesting some sporty character builds.
+If you want to learn more about the Monk class, our DnD Monk 5e class guide explores the ins, outs, and subclasses in great detail, as well as suggesting some sporty character builds.

-To make sure your GM starts lowering the ceiling in all the rooms of the dungeon, follow this little build for a winged ranger I call the Aarakocra Orbital Laser:
+To make sure your GM starts lowering the ceiling in all the rooms of the dungeon, follow this little build for a winged ranger we call the Aarakocra Orbital Laser:

 At level two, select the Archery Fighting Style for +2 on your attack rolls with ranged weapons, and choose the Hunter’s Mark first level spell, which lets you spend a bonus action to mark an enemy for death.
 You’ll deal d6 damage against it whenever you hit it, and can transfer the mark onto a new enemy when it falls.